akuklev/HOCC/README.md

 ```

 The universe Prop⁺ and all higher universes in this hierarchy taken together with maps between their types as
-categories are in fact elementary toposes: (2) guarantees them to have subobject classifier, (3) guarantees them
+categories are in fact elementary toposes*: (2) guarantees them to have subobject classifier, (3) guarantees them
 to have a natural number object, (3 + 5) guarantees them to have all finite limits `Σ(\x : X, \y : Y) f(x) = g(y)`,
 (5) makes them locally cartesian closed (`∀(\x : X) Y(x)`).
 All purely inductive types including `List[Nat]`, `List[List[Nat]]` and similar much more complicated ones land
 in the very first nontrivial universe `Prop⁺` since they are countable and discrete by construction which makes
 them isomorphic either to the type of natural numbers `Nat` or to a finite type `Fin(n)` which are already present
 in `Prop⁺`.

+[Except for the principle of Unique Choice]

 We can develop a system of codes for all inductive and coinductive types definable in our type definition language
 and adjust the closedness requirements (3) and (4), to ensure the following metatheoretic property: